These Granola Breakfast Tarts (ready to be grabbed and devoured) are crunchy, creamy and healthy deliciousness. Not bragging. It’s true.

 Fold the dry and wet ingredients together along with a pinch of cinnamon powder and some pure vanilla extract.
 Spread it on a baking tray in a single layer, and then slide it in the oven!

 For the final touches, I stir in some dates and dried cranberries into the granola after the baking is done and let the mixture cool down.
 Date or almond not to your palate?
-Then use my orange cranberry granola or matcha granola recipe.
+Then use my matcha granola recipe!

 Side note: for the lovers of granola, the almond butter quinoa granola is a must-try!